strongloop/strong-module-loader/README.md

 ## Bundled Modules / Aliasing

 Some modules need to be distributed together.
 For example, you have a set of related modules that all live under a single version number since they depend on features from each other.
 In this case you should bundle your sub modules using the package.json `bundledDependencies` array.
-The module loader will check for bundled dependencies as well as whatever is returned available to `require('my-module-name')`.

-Without modifying your bundled module you may reference bundled modules by relative location (just like require).
+Reference bundled modules by relative location (just like require).

     // config.json
     {
       "module": "myBundle/node_modules/foo"
     }

-You may provide aliases to any module path when creating a `ModuleLoader`.
+You may also provide aliases to any module path when creating a `ModuleLoader`.

     var moduleLoader = require('asteroid-module-loader').create('my-app', {alias: {'foo': 'myBundle/node_modules/foo'}});